-Step two: Read the book chapter you selected.
+Step Two: Read the book chapter you selected.
 Take notes and/or highlight key ideas from both the explanation and the apocryphal New Testament text.
 Keep in mind how the text sheds light on the diversity of early Christianity.
+You only need to use the selected book chapter to write your paper.
+No additional sources are required.

-Step three: Write a summary of the chapter you selected.
+Step Three: Write a summary of the chapter you selected.
 In addition to summarizing the apocryphal New Testament text, be sure to provide information from the explanation of the text, such as information on the alleged author, date of the text, and any other historical background.